 There are so many waterfalls in Laguna, but, Luisiana has a handful of them!
-So after visiting Hulugan Falls, travellers have the option to make another trip to Aliw Falls.
-Unlike the higher Hulugan Falls, Aliw Falls has multiple drops where spring water cascades.
-The water flows around, on top, below, and between the rock formations like clockwork; overall, it can be a surreal sight to gaze at.
-The basin is also quite wide.
-Its side has climbable rocks where swimmers can dive off to.
+So, after visiting Hulugan Falls, travellers can make a trip to another hidden gem: Aliw Falls.
+Unlike the taller Hulugan Falls, Aliw Falls isn’t just a single drop.
+Instead, water flows around, on top, below, and between the rock formations like clockwork; overall, it can be a surreal sight to witness.
+The basin is also quite wide, with climbable rocks where swimmers can dive off to.

 6. Talay Falls

 To conclude the trio of waterfalls in Luisiana, make for some time to visit Talay Falls.
 If you start out early, it’s possible to hit all three waterfalls in a single day!
 Talay Falls is the smallest of the three Laguna waterfalls, but it’s no less worthy of a visit.
 Travellers who enjoy uncovering secret spots can even follow a path through one of the tiers and discover the hidden falls tucked away from sight.

 Bunga Twin Falls may not be the highest of waterfalls in Laguna, but its symmetry earns it a steady stream of tourists.
 The pair of cascades sit side by side, split evenly as they distribute water to the cool basin below.
 Plus, adrenaline junkies will surely get a kick out of Bunga Twin Falls in Nagcarlan.
 Thrill-seekers can conquer new heights by climbing the cliff next to the falls and diving into a 32-foot-deep pool!